raspstephan/psp_in_kenda_analysis/lab_notebook.md

 - SYNOP for all forecast ensembles

 Tomorrow:
+- Redo ensemble fc precipitation with noDA --> wait
 - Do fg precipitation analysis and put in paper.tex
-- Do Synop and air analysis for forecasts and put in paper.tex
+- Do Synop and air analysis for forecasts and put in paper.tex --> wait

+## October 19

+- Check DWD runs --> Synch last missing run.
+I should have all forecast data now except ensemble SYNOP.
+    - Need to preprocess as well --> Running